 An average level of humidity is more than enough to occupy a Norfolk Pine, as over-humidification and poor air circulation may result in soil mould.
 If it's located within three metres of an operating radiator, mist the foliage weekly or introduce a pebble tray to keep life manageable.

-Supplement every two to four weeks during the spring and summer, and monthly for the rest of the year.
-The best feeds are those that favour nitrogen & phosphorus over potassium - BabyBio or Miracle-Gro is ideal, but a seaweed-based fertiliser is also good.
-Try not to over-supplement the soil due to the species' sensitive nature to the sharp chemicals.
+Fertilise your pine every four waters in the spring and summer, reducing this to every six for the colder months of the year.
+The best feeds are those that favour nitrogen & phosphorus over potassium - BabyBio or Miracle-Gro's 'Houseplant' labelled fertilisers is ideal, but a seaweed-based product can also do well.
+Try not to over-feed your pine the soil due to the species' sensitive nature to the sharp chemicals.